MaulikGupta27/MaulikGupta27/README.md

 ### 🌟 About Me

 - 💻 Full Stack Web Developer specializing in the **MERN** stack
-- 🔧 I build clean, efficient, and scalable web applications
-- 📚 Passionate about solving real-world problems with code
-- 🌱 Currently learning advanced **DSA in C++** to strengthen problem-solving
+- 🌱 Currently mastering **DSA in C++** to enhance problem-solving skills
 - 🤝 Open-source contributor at **SSoC 2025** & **GSSoC 2025**
-- 🚀 Always exploring new technologies and improving my craft
-- 🌌 Fun fact: I’m deeply fascinated by space, astronomy, and the mysteries of the universe
+- 🌌 Fascinated by space, astronomy, and the mysteries of the universe

 ---